Camping With Dogs Can Be Rewarding.

 In the bush she would disappear into the scrub and return when she felt ready for it.

-I don’t want list a whole lot of breeds here and antagonize their fanciers.
+I don’t want list a whole lot of breeds here and antagonise their fanciers.
 There are exceptions in all breeds.

 Persistent barkers of any breed should not go camping.
 Breeds consistently fitting this category, include my beloved silkies.
-Others are Yorkshire and Maltese terriers, Pekinese and Shih Tzus.
+Others are Yorkshire and Maltese terriers, Pekingese and Shih Tzus.

 It is possible to train a dog not to bark, but that’s best left to a professional.

 A determined wanderer can make life difficult in a large camping ground.